digitalcreations/CustomerIOSharp/README.md

 await customerIo.TrackEventAsync("signup", customerId: "foo");
 ```

-Note that these two variables will (by default) be camelcased before being sent to customer.io, so `group` and `referrer` will be available in your transactional campaigns.
+Note that these two variables will be camelcased before being sent to customer.io, so `userGroup` and `referrer` will be available in your transactional campaigns.

 ## License